Frequently Asked Questions

 The plaintiff can move for default and summary judgment, or other relief requested.

-How can I get a list of foreclosure properties?
+How can I get a list of foreclosure properties that are set for sale?

-We do not have a list of all foreclosure properties.
-Cases that have been set for sale can be found on our website at www.seminoleclerk.org.
+Cases that have been set for sale can be found on our website at www.seminoleclerk.org, under "Online Searches".

 How can I find out if a specific house is in foreclosure?